 Do you dream of converting a combustion car into electric?
 It doesn’t have to be a dream.
 We talk to Kevin Sharpe of New Electric Ireland

-This is a two part series of interviews:
+This is part one of a series of interviews:

 - Kevin Sharpe from New Electric Ireland.
 Running courses to convert cars to electric.